-Condensed matter research offers students a comprehensive education in all aspects of physics research.
-From conceiving an experiment; to designing the experimental setup; to creating the samples you wish to study; to performing the measurements and finally writing up the results.
+Condensed matter research offers students a comprehensive education in all aspects of physics research, theoretical or experimental.
+From conceiving an experiment or a theoretical model; to designing the experimental setup; to creating the samples you wish to study; to performing the measurements or the calculations and finally writing up the results.
 Collaborations in CMP are typically small, giving students a great deal of recognition for their work.

 Recently the CMP group initiated the formation of UVic Nanofabrication Centre in support of nano research activities at the University of Victoria.
 The UVic Nanofab is a multi-disciplinary user facility that facilitates the fabrication of nano-scale structures for fundamental and applied research in Physics, Chemistry, Biology, and Engineering.
 The Nanofabrication Centre provides the capability of designing, fabricating and characterizing materials with feature size as small as sub 100 nm.